josantonius/chatgpt-discord-bot/README.md

         },
         {
             "discord_name": "Morgan",
             "personality": "Morgan is an NFT enthusiast.
-Respond to them with slight skepticism..."
+Respond to them with skepticism..."
         }
     ],
     "global_personality": "Maintain a cordial demeanor.",